Traffic-MoE: A Sparse Foundation Model for Network Traffic Security Analysis: Introduction

 In this work, we propose \model, a sparse Mixture-of-Experts (MoE) \cite{MOE} foundation model for network traffic analysis.
-Instead of activating all parameters during inference, \model routes each token through a small subset of specialized experts, decoupling total model capacity from computational overhead.
+Instead of activating all parameters during inference, \model routes each token through a small subset of specialized experts, decoupling total detection capability from computational overhead.
 This design enables scaling the model parameter count by orders of magnitude without proportionally increasing inference cost, making large-scale pre-trained traffic analysis models feasible for latency-sensitive scenarios.
-To support heterogeneous network flows, we further develop \textit{Traffic2Token}, a unified byte-level representation method combining protocol metadata with selective payload segments, enabling pre-training without full payload visibility. \model is trained using autoregressive self-supervision over massive unlabeled traffic corpora, capturing protocol semantics, flow directionality, and temporal dependencies.
+To support heterogeneous network flows, we further develop \textit{Traffic2Token}, a unified byte-level representation method combining protocol metadata with selective payload segments, facilitating the unified modeling of cross-layer traffic patterns. \model is trained using autoregressive self-supervision over massive unlabeled traffic corpora, capturing protocol semantics, flow directionality, and temporal dependencies.
 During downstream adaptation, \model can be fine-tuned for intrusion detection, service classification, VPN/Tor analysis, and other security tasks while preserving real-time inference performance, making it suitable not only for benchmarking but for operational deployment.
-The main contributions of this work are summarized as follows: \begin{itemize}[leftmargin=10pt] \item \textbf{A sparse foundation model for network traffic analysis.} We propose \model, the first MoE architecture tailored to traffic modeling, enabling large model capacity while maintaining real-time inference, bridging the efficiency gap that limits current dense pre-trained traffic analysis models. \item \textbf{A unified learning framework enabling expert specialization across traffic semantics.} We support heterogeneous network flows through Traffic2Token and balanced sparse routing, allowing experts to autonomously specialize in distinct traffic behaviors and improving security-oriented generalization. \item \textbf{Extensive evaluations demonstrate the superiority and efficiency.} Compared to SOTA dense competitors, \model achieves up to a 12.38\% improvement in detection performance, a 91.62\% increase in throughput, and reductions of 47.81\% in inference latency and 38.72\% in GPU memory consumption.
-Furthermore, it maintains superior performance under few-shot scenarios and exhibits robustness against distribution shifts. \end{itemize}
+The main contributions of this work are summarized as follows: \begin{itemize}[leftmargin=10pt] \item \textbf{A sparse foundation model for network traffic security analysis.} We propose \model, the first MoE architecture tailored to traffic modeling, enabling large model capacity while maintaining real-time inference, bridging the efficiency gap inherent in dense pre-trained models. \item \textbf{A unified learning framework enabling expert specialization across traffic semantics.} We support heterogeneous network flows through Traffic2Token and balanced sparse routing, allowing experts to specialize in distinct traffic behaviors and improving security-oriented generalization. \item \textbf{Comprehensive evaluations demonstrate the superiority and efficiency.} Extensive experiments validate that \model outperforms SOTA competitors, achieving a 70.42\% throughput increase and a 41.39\% latency reduction while optimizing memory utilization.
+It also exhibits robust performance in few-shot scenarios and under distribution shifts. \end{itemize}